rednafi/q/instructions.md

   * show the filesystem path to the API key config file

-* q default set --model model-name
+* q default set model-name

   * sets the default model for chat or one-shot mode
   * stored at \$XDG\_CONFIG\_HOME/q/default.json